How Josh Clark Invented “Couch to 5K” and Helped Millions Start Running

-More personally, I closed the film by saying, “I’m still trying to get my wife and our daughter to be runners.”
+More personally, I closed the film by saying that “I’m still trying to get Liza and Veronika to be runners.”
 I was trying to be cute, and I wasn’t.
 Fact is, Liza and Veronika are already runners, and they didn’t need my help to get there.
-A few times a year, we even run local races together as a family.
+A few times a year, we even run local races together.
 Not only are they runners, they’re my very favorite runners.

 So you know: I make mistakes in interviews.
 While we’re at it, you should also know that I’m no champion athlete.
 I’m an unexceptional, middle-of-the-pack runner.
 I’ve got this 20 pounds I can’t seem to lose.
 I go through periods where I don’t run at all—although I do happen to know a great running schedule that always gets me back into it when I’m ready.
 I’m a Couch to 5K runner myself.

 Perhaps all of this is a reason that Couch to 5K is a success: it’s a program for everyday people written by an everyday person.
 The schedule recognizes and respects limitations as it celebrates achievements.

 Over 20 years since writing the original C25K schedule, running is still a welcome part of my life—and of my family’s life.
 For me, running is an end in itself, a part of the day I look forward to.
 The steady, gentle principles of Couch to 5K have set me up for a lifetime of doing this activity I enjoy.